How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 }

-To resolve the security token exception, make sure to specify the IAM role associated with the manual snapshot.
-If you don't have an IAM role associated with the manual snapshot, then you must create one.
-For more information, see Manual snapshot prerequisites.
+To resolve the security token exception error, make sure to specify the IAM role that's associated with the manual snapshot.
+If you don't have an IAM role that's associated with the manual snapshot, then create one.
+For more information, see Prerequisites.

-Also, check the trust relationship for the IAM role associated with the manual snapshot.
-The trust relationship for the role must specify OpenSearch Service in the Principal statement, like this:
+Also, check the trust relationship for the IAM role that's associated with the manual snapshot.
+The trust relationship for the role must specify OpenSearch Service in the Principal statement, similar to this one:

 {